QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 The Preachers branch of the Children of the Flame is not quite what one would expect by the name.
 Their primary responsibility lies not in spreading the word of their faith, but rather in public relations, leaving the actual preaching to the lowest ranked members.
 These people are the face of the group, the only part that the vast majority of people know.

+The Preachers also give blessings to certain individuals, either by deeming them deserving of blessing or in need of one.

+> [!info]- Blessing of the Flame
+> Use this admonition to provide any in-world information you believe readers need to know that isn't directly relevant enough to be part of the main article.

 ##### Patriarchs

 The "fatherly" types of the organization, these are the people that the entire Preachers wing answer to.
 They wear extravagant vestments and are rarely seen in public except for ceremonial occasions, but those within the organization beneath them tend to look up to the Patriarchs as role models.